rihm/ImgurGallery/README.md

 # ImgurGallery
-# Application build uing kotlin.
+# Application build using kotlin.